Blendify/blender-manual/blender_docs/manual/interface/window_system/headers.rst

 All editors have a header (the strip with a lighter gray background containing icon buttons).
-The header may be at the top (as with the *Properties Window*) or the bottom (as with the 3D-View) of a window's area.
+The header may be at the top (as with the *Properties Window*) or the bottom (as with the 3D View) of a window's area.
-The picture below shows the header of the 3D-View:
+The picture below shows the header of the 3D View:

 .. figure:: /images/interface-window_system-headers-header_example.jpg